Bernard2468/bernard-kyiewu/README.md

 yarn dev
 ```

-4. Open your browser and visit `http://localhost:5173`
+4. Open your browser and visit `your local host link. eg: http://localhost:5173`

 ### Build for Production
 ```bash